captn3m0/emoji-every-day/README.md

+---
+layout: default
-# Emoji Every Day
+title: Emoji Every Day
+permalink: /about/
+---

 An emoji character for (almost) every day.

-Data in emoji.yaml.
+Data in [`_data/emoji.yaml`](https://github.com/captn3m0/emoji-every-day/blob/main/_data/emoji.yml).
 Made for India, but can be extended to other countries.

 Includes: